spring-projects/spring-data-redis/README.md

 }
 ~~~~~

-The latest milestone is _1.0.0.RC1_
+Latest GA release is _1.0.0.RELEASE_
-The latest nightly is _1.0.0.BUILD-SNAPSHOT_
+Latest nightly is _1.0.1.BUILD-SNAPSHOT_

 # Usage (for the impatient)